pinbar/angular-springmvc-simple/README.md

 4. To minify/concatenate/uglify and use the "built" code to launch the server: `grunt serve_built`
 5. To run JS unit tests using karma: `grunt unit`.
 Coverage reports can be found in /coverage/unit directory.
 6. To run End to End tests using protractor: `grunt e2e`.
 This will use the "built" code to run E2E tests.
-    * You need the REST APIs to be available for your e2e tests to access.
-If you have the jetty server up in the "how to" above, that should be enough.
     * This uses the "built" code.
 To run with "unbuilt" code, modify the task in `/Gruntfile.js`.
     * To run with coverage report enabled: `grunt e2e_coverage`.
 This will use the "unbuilt" code, so that the coverage report can list individual source files.
 Coverage reports can be found in /coverage/e2e directory.
 7. See `/Gruntfile.js` for more details on the various tasks

+*Note:*
+    * For the standalong front end to be fully functional, the REST services have to be up and running.
+    * If you have the jetty server up in the "how to" above, that should be enough for this.